mesosphere/dcos-kubernetes-quickstart/README.md

 make deploy
 ```

-Terraform will be used to set infra on your cloud provider, and then to install DC/OS cluster.
-When DC/OS is ready Kubernetes cluster will be bootstrapped.
+Terraform will now try and provision the infrastructure on your chosen cloud-provider and then proceed to install DC/OS.
+When DC/OS is up and running, the Kubernetes package will get installed then.

-Then wait till all Kubernetes packages get installed.
+Then wait till Kubernetes package all tasks get installed.
 ```
 watch dcos task
 NAME                                HOST       USER  STATE  ID                                       MESOS ID